Peugeot 308 hatchback review

 - Some controls tricky to use

-There are few market sectors as competitive as the family hatchback class, which is where you'll find the facelifted Peugeot 308.
+There are few classes as competitive as the family hatchback class, which is where you'll find the facelifted Peugeot 308.
 Its many rivals include the top-selling Ford Focus, the classy Mk8 Volkswagen Golf, the stylish Renault Megane, the radical-looking Honda Civic and the well-balanced Vauxhall Astra.

 It’s a handsome car, for a start.
-Following a facelift, the Peugeot 308 now has a stronger-looking nose and tasteful details throughout, including stylish alloy wheels, chrome body touches and smart LED lights.
-The rear benefits from Peugeot’s new claw-style tail-lights, which are always illuminated and look really eye-catching.
+Following a facelift, the Peugeot 308 now has a more assertive nose and tasteful details throughout, including stylish alloy wheels, chrome trim and smart LED lights.
+The rear benefits from Peugeot’s claw-style tail-lights, which are always illuminated and look really eye-catching.

 Even in the standard range, you’re not short of choice of petrol or diesel engines.
-A 1.5-litre BlueHDi 130 diesel, which can return an impressive 62.7mpg on the new WLTP cycle and emits 92-100g/km of CO2, has replaced the old 1.6-litre BlueHDi.
-There are some very good petrol engines, too, including the 1.2-litre PureTech 130, which can return 51.9mpg and emits 100-108g/km thanks to its turbocharged, three-cylinder design and small size.
+A 1.5-litre BlueHDi 130 diesel, which can return an impressive 65.6mpg and emits 113-139g/km of CO2, has replaced the old 1.6-litre BlueHDi.
+There are some very good petrol engines, too, including the 1.2-litre PureTech 130, which can return up to 53.7mpg and emits 119-147g/km thanks to its turbocharged, three-cylinder design and small size.

-There are trim levels for all comers, too, starting with Active, which gets air-conditioning, Bluetooth, DAB radio, 16-inch alloy wheels and a 9.7-inch touchscreen.
-The Allure trim is more luxurious and gets handy upgrades like front fog lights and front and rear parking sensors; it also forms the foundation for the Tech Edition, which adds every driver-assistance gadget Peugeot can offer, including active cruise control, autonomous emergency braking and auto-dipping headlights.
+There are trim levels for all comers, too, starting with Active Premium, which gets air-conditioning, Bluetooth, DAB radio, 16-inch alloy wheels and a 9.7-inch touchscreen.
+The Allure trim is more luxurious and gets handy upgrades like front fog lights, front and rear parking sensors and sat-nav.
+It also forms the foundation for Allure Premium, which adds every driver-assistance gadget Peugeot can offer, including active cruise control, along with keyless entry.

 Peugeot has a good reputation for safety and the 308 is no exception, receiving a five-star crash-test rating from Euro NCAP.
 The Peugeot 308 came 63rd in our 2020 Driver Power owner satisfaction survey of the top 75 cars currently on sale in the UK.
 Overall, Peugeot was the strongest-ranking French brand again, finishing 8th out of 30 manufacturers.